forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 In conclusion, the safety of vaccines can only be ensured by symptoms if a thorough understanding of their behavior in the body is known.

-> To my knowledge, to behavior of the 'mRNA' vaccines and the adeno with spikes vaccines in the body is not published detailed enough for the scientific community to estimate the risk of possible adverse effects.
+> To my knowledge, to behavior of the 'mRNA' vaccines and the adeno with spikes vaccines in the body is not published detailed enough for the scientific community to estimate adverse effects.

-> In software, open source yields huge quality improvements.
+> In software, open source often yields quality improvements.

 ## Recent Updates
 * 23.7.: Extended list of speculative adverse effects:
 	- Intramuscular administrated Adenovirus vaccine may increase the cancer risk (depends on the adenovirus strain, mainly whether they enter replication capable cells).
-	- 'mRNA vaccines' if they have a tropism for the ovaries, they may damage some follicles.
-Effect could be similar to some years of smoking, which also can damage the follicles.
+	- 'mRNA vaccines' if they have a tropism for the ovaries, they may transfect some follicles.
+Effect could be similar to some years of smoking.